 In this study, we want to learn how clients and therapists brains connect during different situations.
 Participants in this study will be randomly assigned to receive either supportive counseling, psycho-education, or yoga

 This is a research study to find out if giving a combination of drugs (tagraxofusp and azacitidine) will treat your leukemia and keep it inactive for a period of time.

 The purpose of this research is to understand how the combination of augmented reality technology and natural language commands can support anyone with programming a robot to perform a task.
 As robots enter our world, everyday users will need to tell a robot what to do, like an Amazon Alexa or Google Home.
 With today's robots, this is not possible.
 That is why we need your help!

 We want to learn how personality traits and neuroendocrine systems relate to how people make decisions.
 We hope this research will contribute to the understanding of decision-making, mental health, and the underlying factors that impact these constructs.

-The purpose of this study is to understand the feasibility of putting labels on alcoholic beverage containers.
+The purpose of this research study is to examine the impact of fat exposure on sugar metabolism in the human brain.